warlocksmurf/localctf-writeups/rentas2024/web.md

 # Credits
 @Shen completed all web challenges and even first blooded one of them, so credits for him on the web category writeup.

-# Task 1: Hidden Discord
+# Task 1: bring your own script
 Question:

 Flag: `RWSC{J4CKP0T}`